1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If you want to change the nozzle (*check out the expandable admonition below!*) and need to grab the heater block with a wrench, make sure you really just grab the heater block and never get any wires up in between - preferably grab the heater block from that sides where the wires don't come out.
     - If you want to clean the nozzle using a brass brush for example, *never* do it when the printer is powered up and the heating process of the extruder is in progress to avoid causing a shortcut by touching the contacs with the brush.
     - *Make sure you DON'T turn the heater block!* In case you want to change the nozzle, you don't want to loosen the heater block from the hotend, so just hold the heater block in place without turning it.
+    - *Don't do cold pulls for cleaning a nozzle when using any kind of coated nozzles!* This also involves hardened steel nozzles!
+Referring to the manufacturers, the coating might be harmed when doing so.

 ??? info "About Nozzles In General"

+    - *Do yourself a favour and don't buy those cheap brass nozzles where you'll get a dozen of them for a few bucks.* It's just not worth it.
+    Remember that the nozzle is pretty much the most crucial part when it comes down to printing and achieving good results, as it's the last link in the chain of the print process and puts out the filament - so go for an established manufacturer who is known for producing quality nozzles.
+      Means, avoid those cheap sets of nozzles where you get a dozen nozzles for a few bucks.
+Those often lack quality: the bore might be off-center and/or might have a burr (which leads to heavy stringing), the thread might not be precise (which leads to leaking) and so on.
+      I personally only use [**original E3D V6 nozzles**](https://e3d-online.com/products/v6-nozzles).
+Yes, they are a bit more expensive than the super cheap ones, but it's still a good price and it's really worth it - they last longer, they're precisely made and you'll get much better results.
+As long as you don't want to print special abrasive filaments, you're always good with the standard E3D V6 brass nozzles.

+    - If you want to print filaments that are more abrasive, you probably want to go with nozzles made from plated copper, stainless or hardened steel, ruby sapphire nozzles and so on.
+Check out the web for further and more specific information about what to choose.
+      Be aware of the fact though, that the manufacturers *clearly advise against doing cold pulls with any kind of coated nozzles*!
+This also involves hardened steel nozzles!
+Referring to them, the coating might be harmed when doing so.

     - When it comes down to choose the right nozzle size, it all depends on what you want to print and how detailed it should be.
 The standard size of 0.4mm the printers come with is a good starting point.
-      However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints.
+      However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for high detailed objects and 0.6mm for the 'rougher' prints.
-      Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter due to the smaller/larger layer height that is possible to print.
+      Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter.
+      The printing time as well as the quality also depends on the [layer height](../calibration.md#layer-height) you're using, so by choosing a smaller layer height you can also get detailed and great looking prints with a 0.6mm nozzle.
+      Last but not least a smaller nozzle bore is more likely to clog and some filaments even have a sticker on the spool saying that e.g. it should be printed with minimum a 0.4mm nozzle.
+So choose wisely if you really want to use a nozzle with a 0.2mm bore for example.
       Search the web for more specific information about finding and choosing the right nozzle size for your project.
 You may want to start with this article from [All3DP: The Best 3D Printer Nozzle Types, Sizes & Materials](https://www.all3dp.com/2/3d-printer-nozzle-size-material-what-to-know-which-to-buy).

     - In case you're using *Cura* as a slicer, make sure you update to the current version v5.x (Note: It doesn't run at Ubuntu versions below 20.x though) as it uses the new Arachne engine and offers better quality as a result of that.
 In case you never heard of that, I recommend to watch the following videos from [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) or read the articles at his page [https://toms3d.org/](https://toms3d.org/) where he shows the result of using a 0.6mm nozzle with Cura v5.x comparing to a 0.4 nozzle using Cura 4.x (SPOILER: you barely can see a difference).